8.3 C

-Linux Task Manager is one of the essential tools that help you to find out the details of resource usages (CPU/RAM) by any particular software or even the system itself.
-There are lots of software you need to run on your system, and sometimes you find that some of them are causing the problem or freezing the system by taking excessive resources.
-In that instances, you need a Linux task manager for identifying or stopping that process and program.
+Linux Task Manager is one of the essential tools that help you to find out the details of resource usage (CPU/RAM) by any particular software or even the system itself.
+There are lots of software you need to run on your system, and sometimes you find that some are causing the problem or freezing the system by taking excessive resources.
+In those instances, you need a Linux task manager to identify or stop that process and program.

 Best Linux Task Managers